 How to prevent tooth decay?

-Make sure to stay up-to-date with regular dental check-ups and cleanings.
+Make sure to stay up to date with regular dental check-ups and cleanings.
 Incorporate fluoride into your diet and homecare routine to keep your teeth mineralized.

 References